microtrain/bootcamp/01-DevEnvironment/07-Git.md

 Now click on the file README.md from the _mtbc_ project folder.
 README files are a best practice in software development.
 README files are human readable files that contain information about other files in a directory or archive.
 The information in these files range from basic infomation about the project team to build instructions for source code.
 A emerging defacto standard is to write in a format called Markdown (.md).
 A raw Markdown file should be human readable but if you want a formatted version you can use VS Code's _Markdown Preview_ by opening the file and pressing ```Shift + Ctrl + V```.

-Open the file README.md from the mtbc project folder in the Atom sidebar and open the _Markdown Preview_.
+Open the file README.md from the mtbc project folder in the VSCode sidebar and open the _Markdown Preview_.
 Change the content of the level 1 heading *# mtbc* to *# MicroTrain's Dev Boot Camp*.
 Save your changes with the keyboard shortcut [Ctrl + S].# MicroTrain's Dev Boot Camp

 Open a terminal (command line or CLI) and navigate to the mtbc directory.